rushuat/ocell/README.md

 You are able to find POJO mapping examples at this [URL](https://github.com/rushuat/ocell/tree/main/src/test/java/io/github/rushuat/ocell/model)

 You are able to find *@FieldConverter* examples at this [URL](https://github.com/rushuat/ocell/tree/main/src/test/java/io/github/rushuat/ocell/field)

+You are able to find *@FieldFormat* examples at this [URL](https://stackoverflow.com/questions/319438/basic-excel-currency-format-with-apache-poi)

 Documents could be loaded from different sources:
 ```java